yashu1wwww/100-Youtube-Auto-Likes-For-Youtube-Shorts-Using-Localhost/README.md

 C:\Users\Hp\AppData\Local\Google\Chrome\Application

-Next, in the command prompt, navigate to the Chrome directory using the command cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

-Then,

-use the command
+in my case chrome location(use start in:) is

+click window button and search cmd and enter

+cd C:\Users\Hp\AppData\Local\Google\Chrome\Application (1st line in cmd)

+in line enter

-chrome.exe --remote-debugging-port=9222 --user-data-dir="enter your localhost path here"
+chrome.exe --remote-debugging-port=9222 --user-data-dir=""(in "enter your localhost path here")

-to open Chrome with remote debugging enabled.
-In my case, the command was
+Next, enter this command into the terminal, replacing "enter your localhost path here" with your localhost path:

+For example, in my case it is:

-chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"
+chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost" (2nd line in cmd make sure you replace the localhost path)

-then new terminal in that folder and enter l.py (letter l not one)
+then again open new terminal in that folder enter l.py or double click on l.py

 After opening Chrome, paste the following two lines of code from the script into the command prompt and hit enter.
 This will open the YouTube video URL in Chrome, automatically like it with multiple accounts, and switch between accounts to hit the likes.